 - 5. The Panel also recognises that individual UoAs do not have firm or rigidly definable boundaries, and that certain aspects of research are naturally inter-disciplinary or span the boundaries between individual UoAs, whether within the Panel or across panels.
 The Panel will adopt the arrangements for assessing inter-disciplinary submissions as set out in paragraphs 39-40 of the General Panel Guidelines. - 6.
-Much research in biology is inter-disciplinary and as a result the Panel expects to assess inter-disciplinary research across the full spectrum of sub-disciplines in UoAs 1 and 2.
+Areas of inter-disciplinary research that are relevant to the Panel include, but not restricted to, research in physical sciences as applied to materials, life and engineering sciences and mathematical sciences relating to, but not restricted to, finance, actuary and cryptography.